 Would You Buy It?

-Prior to interviewing for a sales job, always ask yourself if you would buy the product or service.
+Before interviewing for a sales job, always ask yourself if you would buy the product or service.
 In sales, just as in life, you can't sell something that you don't believe in.
 Also, never take a sales job if you don't have confidence in the marketing department (if applicable) or the current marketing structure and tools.
-A poorly written, poorly programmed website makes for a hard sale… especially if your competitors have new ones.
+A poorly written, poorly programmed website makes for a hard sell, especially if your competitors have new ones.

 Be Prepared for Rejection

 Understand that in sales, just like in job searching, there is going to be rejection.
 This point is especially aimed at the younger employment seeker who is thinking about a career in sales.
 If you want to do sales, do it.
-Once you get past your first few rejections and your first few botched cold-calls, it becomes second nature.
+Once you get past your first rejections and botched cold-calls, it becomes second nature.

 Focus on Consultative Sales Skills